vitaut/vitaut.net/_posts/2014-01-02-neos-statistics-for-2013.md

 <div style="width: 500px; height: 300px" id="interface_chart">
 </div>

+The input methods have changed dramatically as well.
+While in 2012 most submissions where done via web, in 2013 submissions via APIs have taken the lead.

 The IPython notebook which I used to extract statistics from NEOS is available [here](https://github.com/vitaut/neos-stats).
 I have updated it to make the start and end date configurable.